Why Pakistanis In The Otherworldly Highlands Aren't Happy To See Pakistani Tourists

 "We were not ready for that," Ahmed says.
 He noted that a decade ago, just over 50,000 domestic tourists visited.

-Only one town in the territory has a sewage system, and so more visitors means more human waste washes into the tributaries that feed the Indus River, Pakistan's main water source.
-The area does not have regular trash collection, so the extra garbage tourists generated was dumped into the river or incinerated at an informal dump near a glacial lake –frequented by the same tourists.
+Only one town in the territory has a sewage system.
+So more visitors means more human waste washes into the tributaries that feed the Indus River, Pakistan's main water source.
+The area does not have regular trash collection, so the extra garbage generated by tourists was dumped into the river or incinerated at an informal dump near a glacial lake — frequented by the same tourists.
 On a recent day, crows picked through smoldering trash that emitted foul fumes.

 To accommodate tourists, there is a construction boom.
 Enormous hotels now loom over some villages.
 Concrete flophouses flash neon signs.
 Ahmed is worried, he says, because the construction industry is loosely regulated.